p0l1t1c1an/IAState-Classwork/CprE536/Notes/Day10/Readme.md

 - Error Handling
     - Generally Accepted behavior for handling a bad sector
         - log addreess and write 0s for data

+- Steps
+    - Read from Source
+    - Write to forensic devices destination

+- Issues
+    - How to:
+        - Access Data
+        - Handle Errors
+        - Reduce Risk of writing suspect drive

+### Read data from source
+- Direct Access or BIOS Access
+- Direct
+    - OS or toolkit accesses device directly
+- BIOS
+    - Go through BIOS systems
+    - Go through API like open, read, write
+    - BIOS uses interrupt 0x13
+- Can get different sizes
+    - I think BIOS would return at end of data

+### Write Data
+- File, Hard disk, CD/DVD, Cloud
+- File format
+    - Raw image
+    - Embedded: data plus meta data like hash and time
+    - Raw image and separate file for meta data

+### Removable Media
+- Have partitions
+- Floppy is FAT12 with no table
+    - treated as 1 partition
+- USB Storage tokens (like hardware token)
+    - No partitions but can have them
+- Flash cards
+    - Have partition table
+    - Use FAT
+- CD-ROM
+    - ISO 9660 Format
+    - Can be written once
+    - Some allow more
+    - create sessions with small portion of disk
+        - Could view all sessions?